-Because earthquakes, tornadoes, hurricanes and other natural disasters continue to affect so many communities and people around the globe, Simpson Strong-Tie supports disaster relief and recovery efforts.
+Earthquakes, tornadoes, hurricanes and other natural disasters affect many communities and people around the globe.
+Simpson Strong-Tie supports disaster relief and recovery efforts after these events.
 The company also matches employees’ personal contributions to various disaster relief organizations, including the American Red Cross Disaster Relief Fund.
 Some of the major disasters we’ve helped assist in recovery include:

-- May 2014 — Tornadoes and storms swept through several states in the south and midwest United States.
+- May 2014 — Tornadoes and storms swept through the south and midwest United States.

 - August 2013 and 2014 — Powerful earthquakes in Yunnan Province, China.

-- November 2013 — The Philippines were hit by Typhoon Haiyan, one of the most powerful storms in recorded history.
+- November 2013 — The Philippines were hit by Typhoon Haiyan.

 - September 2013 — Colorado, USA suffered catastrophic flooding.